2019 Community Involvement Awards

 Congratulations to the 2019 Community Involvement Awards Winners!

-Broward County Public Schools Community Involvement Awards (CIA) was held on Thursday, May 9 at Bailey Hall, Broward College A. Hugh Adams Central Campus.
+The Broward County Public Schools Community Involvement Awards (CIA) were held on Thursday, May 9 at Bailey Hall, Broward College A. Hugh Adams Central Campus.
 The CIA was attended by more than 600 individuals who gathered to honor the District’s outstanding volunteers, mentors, family engagement initiatives and partnerships.

 This year’s event, emceed by Lauderdale Lakes Middle School Principal, James Griffin, II, featured student performances from a Community Step Team, Dillard 6-12 School, Forest Glen Middle School, Silver Trail Middle School and South Plantation High School.
-Additionally, J.P.
-Taravella High School ProStart program provided an enjoyable breakfast.
+Additionally, the J.P.
+Taravella High School Pro-Start program provided an enjoyable breakfast.

 FAMILY AND COMMUNITY ENGAGEMENT AWARD